tailhook/verwalter/doc/running/tree.rst

     * ``common/*`` -- common files for the whole cluster (e.g. libraries)
     * ``ROLE/*`` -- role-specific things [3]_

+* ``sandbox`` -- this contains some security configs:

+    * Logs that can be served within verwalter
+    * (TODO) commands to run from verwalter-render, run-as user, etc.

 .. note:: We avoid the term "application" here because it's inherently vague.
    The :term:`role` is just unit that may be deployed independendly (so it's also versioned independently).
 The role may consists multiple applications